Cracked Ceiling? Don’t Panic!

 There you are, relaxing in your easy chair and contemplating life.
 You look up and notice a massive crack in your ceiling.
 Panic immediately ensues.
 Does this mean a completely new ceiling and thousands of dollars for the cost or is it purely cosmetic and nothing a lick of paint won’t solve?
 Well here’s our quick guide to what the crack in your ceiling can mean and the ceiling crack repair options.

 Yes, a crack in the ceiling can spell disaster…sometimes.
 But it can also be a sign of ageing and not necessarily a precursor to bigger problems.
+Contact Southern Ceiling Repairs for more information.

-What Can Cause Cracks In Ceiling
+What Can Cause Cracks in Ceiling

 Let’s tackle the more worrisome issue first.
 If you see a crack that appears to be wider than 1/8-inch, you could be dealing with potential structural damage.
 A large crack accompanied by a sagging ceiling can mean you have a structural problem on your hands and that needs immediate attention.
 The cause could be due to a number of issues including storm damage, burst pipe or excess weight bearing down on the ceiling joints.
 Professional and experienced ceiling crack repair companies like ours can come and examine the ceiling, identify the cause and fix ceiling cracks safely and quickly.